astia1/Animosh/README.md

 # Animosh
 Text adventure game.
-Animosh wants to be a warrior
+Animosh is on a quest to become a warrior.